expressjs/morgan/README.md

 #### single file

-Simple app that will log all requests in the Apache combined format to the file `access.log`.
+Log all requests in the Apache combined format to the file `access.log`.

 ```js